nanogchen/polyGraft/README.md

 2. download atomsk and place under /path/to/polyGraft/bin
 3. use polyGraft for generation under /path/to/polyGraft/examples

 NOTE: to use other polymers (rather than PEO) for polymer brush generation using polyGraft, one must provide the gro/itp files of the polymer.
-The user should be responsible for the results created by polyGraft in this case (validate the force field parameters etc.)
+The user should be responsible for the results in this case as no validity checks on the input files were applied (i.e., validate the force field parameters etc.)

 # How to cite
 1. Chen, Guang. "polyGraft: a Program for Molecular Structure and Topology Generation of Polymer-Grafted Hybrid Nanostructures".
 Submitted.